PowerDNS/pdns/pdns/dnsdistdist/docs/reference/config.rst

   * ``ocspResponses``: list - List of files containing OCSP responses, in the same order than the certificates and keys, that will be used to provide OCSP stapling responses.
   * ``minTLSVersion``: str - Minimum version of the TLS protocol to support.
 Possible values are 'tls1.0', 'tls1.1', 'tls1.2' and 'tls1.3'.
 Default is to require at least TLS 1.0.
   * ``numberOfTicketsKeys``: int - The maximum number of tickets keys to keep in memory at the same time.
 Only one key is marked as active and used to encrypt new tickets while the remaining ones can still be used to decrypt existing tickets after a rotation.
 Default to 5.
   * ``ticketKeyFile``: str - The path to a file from where TLS tickets keys should be loaded, to support :rfc:`5077`.
 These keys should be rotated often and never written to persistent storage to preserve forward secrecy.
 The default is to generate a random key. dnsdist supports several tickets keys to be able to decrypt existing sessions after the rotation.
+See :doc:`guides/tls-sessions-management` for more information.
   * ``ticketsKeysRotationDelay``: int - Set the delay before the TLS tickets key is rotated, in seconds.
 Default is 43200 (12h).
   * ``sessionTimeout``: int - Set the TLS session lifetime in seconds, this is used both for TLS ticket lifetime and for sessions kept in memory.
   * ``sessionTickets``: bool - Whether session resumption via session tickets is enabled.
 Default is true, meaning tickets are enabled.